njzfjiang/ece-1508-project/README.md

 4. optional cross-run summarization

 By default it runs both `pix2pix` and `cyclegan` for `10`, `20`, and `50`
 shots with seeds `1`, `2`, and `3`.
+The exploratory 5-shot extension is not a launcher default and must be requested explicitly.

+The default is an 18-run grid; the reported 5/10/20/50 study contains 24 runs.
-This is the complete 18-run grid, so use explicit models, shots, and seeds for pilots rather than starting the default command accidentally:
+Use explicit models, shots, and seeds for pilots rather than starting either grid accidentally:

 ```bash
 python scripts/run_experiment.py \